Every state’s favourite fast food chain: the ultimate list

 North Dakota: Sickies Garage Burgers & Brews, Bismarck and Fargo

-This award-winning restaurant is renowned for its buzzing atmosphere and epic menu, with 50 different burgers on offer, plus crispy fried mac ‘n’ cheese wedges and chicken wings with more than 20 sauces to choose from.
+This award-winning restaurant is renowned for its buzzing atmosphere and epic menu, with 50 different burgers on offer, plus crispy fried mac ’n’ cheese wedges, and chicken wings with more than 20 sauces to choose from.
 The Glazed Doughnut Burger gets lots of attention, but it's the simply served Kobe beef burgers that the connoisseurs come back for.
-Sickies has a few locations in North Dakota and several outside the state.
+Sickies has a few locations in North Dakota, as well as several outside the state.

 Pleasant Ridge Chili Parlor/Facebook